vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

 # One Page Desktop Flask Web App Template
 A simple example that shows how to create a one-page desktop app the combines a nice UI running in the browser with the power of a Python backend.

+- All the beauty of HTML, CSS and JS
+- All the power of Python and its packages
-All running locally.
+- All running locally
+- Easy to modify by vibe coding because all the code is on one page

 Project in progress...